Ornstein–Uhlenbeck process: In physics: noisy relaxation

 where $\sigma$ is derived from the Stokes–Einstein equation $D=\sigma^2/2=k_B T/\gamma$ for the effective diffusion constant.
 This model has been used to characterize the motion of a Brownian particle in an optical trap.

 At equilibrium, the spring stores an average energy $\langle E\rangle = k \langle (x-x_0)^2 \rangle /2=k_B T/2$ in accordance with the equipartition theorem.

 In financial mathematics

 The Ornstein–Uhlenbeck process is used in the Vasicek model of the interest rate.
 The Ornstein–Uhlenbeck process is one of several approaches used to model (with modifications) interest rates, currency exchange rates, and commodity prices stochastically.
-The parameter $\mu$ represents the equilibrium or mean value supported by fundamentals; $\sigma$ the degree of volatility around it caused by shocks, and $\theta$ the rate by which these stocks dissipate and the variable reverts towards the mean.
+The parameter $\mu$ represents the equilibrium or mean value supported by fundamentals; $\sigma$ the degree of volatility around it caused by shocks, and $\theta$ the rate by which these shocks dissipate and the variable reverts towards the mean.
 One application of the process is a trading strategy known as pairs trade.

+A further implementation of the Ornstein–Uhlenbeck process is derived by Marcello Minenna in order to model the stock return under a lognormal distribution dynamics.
+This modeling aims at the determination of confidence interval to predict market abuse phenomena.